 - Symptoms you have experienced, including those that may seem unrelated to your heart.

-- Key personal information, including any major stress or recent changes in life.
+- Critical personal information, including any significant stress or recent life changes.

 - Medications, including vitamins or supplements.

-Make a list of your questions from most important to least important in case the time runs out.
-The basic questions you should ask your doctor include:
+Make a list of your most important to most minor important questions if the time runs out.
+The basic questions you should ask your Doctor include:

 - What is probably causing my rapid heartbeat?